Personal Data Protection Bill, 2019

-The Personal Data Protection Bill 2019 (PDP Bill 2019) was tabled in the Indian Parliament by the Ministry of Electronics and Information Technology on 11 December 2019.
-As of March 2020 the Bill is being analyzed by a Joint Parliamentary Committee (JPC) in consultation with experts and stakeholders.
-The JPC, which was set up in December 2019, is headed by BJP Member of Parliament (MP) Meenakshi Lekhi.
-While the JPC was tasked with a short deadline to finalize the draft law before the Budget Session of 2020, it has sought more time to study the Bill and consult stakeholders.

-The Bill covers mechanisms for protection of personal data and proposes the setting up of a Data Protection Authority of India for the same.
+The Personal Data Protection Bill, 2019 (PDP Bill 2019) was a proposed legislation by the Parliament of India which was withdrawn.
+The bill covers mechanisms for protection of personal data and proposes the setting up of a Data Protection Authority of India for the same.
 Some key provisions the 2019 Bill provides for which the 2018 draft Bill did not, such as that the central government can exempt any government agency from the Bill and the Right to Be Forgotten, have been included.